bandit145/bandit145.github.io/_posts/2017-05-12-Stop-Using-SMB1.md

 ./script.ps1 -Computers computer1,computer2,etc.
 ```

-If you are using ansible you might want to make sure the role is removed when you run your initial playbook against it.
+If you are using ansible you might want to make sure the role is removed when you run your initial playbook against the server.
 You can do so like this:

 ```
 - name: Remove FS-SMB1 feature
   win_feature: name: "FS-SMB1" state: absent restart: yes
 ```

+Thats it!
+SMB1 should be off or removed unless you have very specific needs that require it for some reason.